harshitagupta30/git-guide-for-beginners/README.md

 ` git remote add upstream <your ssh/git url> `

-or Suppose you want to point at some particular branch let's say `master`, then  use it like this :
+or Suppose you want to point at some particular branch let's say `master`, then  use it like this:

 ` git remote add --track master upstream < your ssh/git url> `